-A Second Life Charlie Kohlhase's Explorer's Club (Mandorla Music) by Jeff Cebulski One way to understand the creative process of baritone saxophonist and bandleader Charlie Kohlhase is to listen to "Lennette", the third piece on his latest album, A Second Life, which features his Explorer's Club octet.
+A Second Life Charlie Kohlhase's Explorer's Club (Mandorla Music)

+One way to understand the creative process of baritone saxophonist and bandleader Charlie Kohlhase is to listen to "Lennette", the third piece on his latest album, A Second Life, which features his Explorer's Club octet.
 The tune is an attempt to meld two unlikely-matched jazz savants, Lennie Tristano and Ornette Coleman.
-What emerges is a two-note ying figure that is passed around the ensemble, Tristanolike, before an asymmetric section of free playing provides the Coleman-ish yang.
+What emerges is a two-note ying figure that is passed around the ensemble.
+Tristanolike, before an asymmetric section of free playing provides the Coleman-ish yang.
 Certainly, "Lennette" fits in with the whimsical arrangement approach he inherited from his time in the Boston-area's Either/ Orchestra.
 Fans of the saxophonist's work and of the ensembles he has led or inhabited-including the Charlie Kohlhase Quintet, the Saxophone Support Group, The Makanda Project and the since defunct Mandala Octet-are grateful for the whimsy, given his story.
 In 2015, Kohlhase, who in the last several years has been open about being gay, learned that he was infected with HIV.
-Realizing he was indeed fortunate to avoid full-blown AIDS, something friends and acquaintances had become unwitting victims of prior to advanced medicine, he crafted this musical statement as a remembrance of those lost, as well as gratitude for those who've influenced him musically and for his medical care.
-A Second Life represents the joy of a second chance.
+Realizing he was indeed and acquaintances had become unwitting victims of prior to advanced medicine, he crafted this musical statement as a remembrance of those lost, as well as gratitude for those who've influenced him musically

 Two major influences represented in the album are former collaborators in saxophonist John Tchicai (1936-2012) and trombonist Roswell Rudd (1935-2017).
 Tchicai's "Berlin Ballad" receives a chamber horn treatment.
 Part of the melody is reminiscent of "In a Sentimental Mood", but the song turns into a free interplay with staunch support by drummer Curt Newton.
 Rudd's tribute to Pythagoras, "Tetraktys", is playfully rendered, with swinging instrumentation.
 Meanwhile, Kohlhase has his own fun.
-"Character Building Blues" is an inside joke about a blues played in A, with a confident baritone leading a trifecta of horn solos; "No Such Explorer" is built on a Burundi tune, featuring a pleasantly bleating tuba from Josiah Reibstein and a funky display from Kohlhase; "Airport Station" is the leader's take on an "accidental" rhythm derived from escalators at the Boston airport.
-Newton's rim work here, as on "Explorer", creates an infectious percussive edge.
-Thanks go to doctors, medicine...and Charlie Kohlhase's indomitable spirit for A Second Life and the continuance of his intoxicating postmodern orchestrations For more info visit mandorlamusic.net
+"Character Building Blues" is an inside joke about a blues played in A, with a confident baritone leading a trifecta of silkiness.
+Opener "Plainsong", which first appeared on horn solos; "No Such Explorer" is built on a Burundi Reibstein and a funky display from Kohlhase; "Airport Station" is the leader's take on an "accidental" rhythm rim work here, as on "Explorer", creates an infectious chopping, yet it's also a word with many additional connotations, such as "Ashe": the life-force that runs through all things, living and inanimate, including a current or flow - the groove that initiates can channel so that it carries them along the road of life.
+That radical and contradictory aesthetic, chopping up as continuum, an uncanny compound of free jazz, studio tech and hip-hop, makes this quartet a signal contemporary band, residing at a compound frontier. "ØKSE" consists of Norwegian Mette Rasmussen (alto),